abizovnuralem/go2_ros2_sdk/README.md

 cd ..
 ```

-NOTE: check for any error messages, and do not disregard them.
+NOTE 1: check for any error messages, and do not disregard them.
 If `pip install` does not complete cleanly, various features will not work.
 For example, `open3d` does not yet support `python3.12` and therefore you will need to set up a 3.11 `venv` first etc.

+NOTE 2: for real time object detection and tracking, please install [PyTorch](https://pytorch.org/).

 Install `rust` language support in your system: [instructions](https://www.rust-lang.org/tools/install)